henderjon/fred/README.md

 `$ FREDMODE=memory make install`

+To enable simple readline support:

+`$ FREDMODE=readline make install`

 ## Future Ideas

-- [ ] A raw terminal that isn't a giant second library.
+- [√] A raw terminal that isn't a giant second library.
 Does one exist?
 - [ ] Remove `henderjon/logger` as a dep? eh, maybe not.
 - [ ] Finish writing tests.
 - [ ] allow /re/ to take an action